 6. Unite departments

-Having the entire P2P process on one automated platform invites other stakeholders with spending responsibility into the process that was once entirely used by finance.
+Having the entire purchase-to-pay or P2P process on one automated platform invites other stakeholders with spending responsibility into the process that was once entirely used by finance.
 By giving budget holders and procurement full visibility in the process, this creates a unified relationship between them and the finance department.